 122. BAILMENTS AND CARRIERS.
 Winter quarter; three hours; three credits.
+9 a. m.
+S.

 Classification of bailments; principles common to all bailments; bailments for the bailor's sole benefit, for the bailee's sole benefit, and for mutual benefit; hired use of things and services about things; pledges; innkeepers; private and common carriers of goods; liability under special contract; commencement and termination of the relation; the rights and liabilities of the carrier of passengers.